orme292/s3packer/README.md

  ```

 **toConsole:**<br/>
-This is `true` by default.
+This is `false` by default.
 Outputs logging messages to standard output.
 If you set it to `false`, s3packer
 prints minimal output.

 **toFile:**<br/>